obophenotype/bio-attribute-ontology/docs/odk-workflows/RepoManagement.md

     - id: go
 ```

 Note: our ODK file should only have one `import_group` which can contain multiple imports (in the `products` section).
-Next, you run the [update repo workflow](#Updating-your-ODK-repository) to apply these changes.
+Next, you run the [update repo workflow](#updating-your-odk-repository) to apply these changes.
 Note that by default, this module is going to be a SLME Bottom module, see [here](http://robot.obolibrary.org/extract).
 To change that or customise your module, see section "Customise an import".
 To finalise the addition of your import, perform the following steps:

-1. Add an imports statement to your `src/ontology/oba-edit.owl` file.
-We suggest to do this using a text editor, by simply copying an existing imports declaration and renaming it to the new ontology import, for example as follows:
+1. Add an import statement to your `src/ontology/oba-edit.owl` file.
+We suggest to do this using a text editor, by simply copying an existing import declaration and renaming it to the new ontology import, for example as follows:
     ```
     ...
     Ontology(<http://purl.obolibrary.org/obo/oba.owl>